gavinmcfarland/personal-site/README.md

 Personal site of Gavin McFarland

-The site uses [Marko](https://markojs.com/) for the frontend framework and [jdown](https://github.com/DanWebb/jdown) to generate an object/api from markdown files for the content.
+The site uses [Marko](https://markojs.com/) for the frontend framework and [Sanity](https://www.sanity.io/) for the content management system.

 It's published using [Now](https://zeit.co/) for convenience as a serverless function.
 The now configuration could probably be simplified a lot.
 It was made from the [marko-webpack](https://github.com/marko-js-samples/marko-webpack) repo.